Save 20% on Siam Boran this June โ€” Use code BORAN20 at booking

 Lumphini Park walking route map, Bangkok

-This route reflects the areas and transitions shown in the video below.
+This route follows the same paths and walkways shown in the video below.

 Starting at Lumphini Park